The ultimate big breakfast.

 - A hot beverage like strong black tea or some coffee.
 (If you want some orange juice, go for it!)

-What’s the difference between a full Scottish and a full English breakfast recipe?
+What’s the difference between a full Scottish and an English breakfast recipe?

 This is a very interesting question.
 Understanding the differences between a full traditional Scottish breakfast and a traditional English breakfast comes down to variations on a theme.